 Standard Rate From December 14th 2019

 Group Rate For 3 or more delegates

 Sponsorship & Exhibition Opportunities

-ForestTECHx offered a tremendous opportunity for companies involved in forest harvesting and management to maximize their exposure to North American forestry companies.
+ForestTECHx 2020 will offer a tremendous opportunity for companies involved in forest harvesting and management to maximize their exposure to North American forestry companies.

 Be part of another major event for this regions forestry sector.
 Exhibition spaces are always at a premium and Innovatek has a well-deserved reputation of providing both sponsors and exhibitors with a unique platform for promoting their products and services to the industry.